elsampsa/valkka-core/README.md

-# Valkka - Massive video streaming for linux
+# Valkka - OpenSource Video Management for Linux

 ## Synopsis
-The goal of this project is to provide a library for creating open source video surveillance, management and analysis systems (VSMAs) in Linux environment.
-The idea is to be able create VSMA systems with graphical user interfaces (GUIs) using the combination of python3 and Qt (i.e. PyQt).
+The goal of this project is to provide a library for creating open source video surveillance, management and analysis systems (VMSA) in Linux environment.
+The idea is create VMSAs with graphical user interfaces (GUIs) using the combination of python3 and Qt (i.e. PyQt).

 ## For the impatient

-Installation instructions, demo programs and API tutorial are available [here](https://elsampsa.github.io/valkka-examples/)
+Installation instructions, demo programs and API tutorial are available [here](https://elsampsa.github.io/valkka-examples/) (you should read that first)

 If you just want to use the API, no need to go further.